 In English ..., when the ellipsis occurs at the end of a sentence, a fourth dot, the period, is added and the space beginning the ellipsis disappears....
 When the ellipsis combines with a comma, exclamation mark or question mark, the same typographic principle applies.
-Otherwise a word space is required fore and aft
+Otherwise a word space is required fore and aft.

-However, the Bringhurst summary leaves out some common conventions.
-For instance, pages 292-296 of my copy of Chicago Manual of Style6 starts by giving two main conventions for the form of ellipses: (1) always only three dots, and (2) four dots at the end of sentences (or three dots and another punctuation mark, as described by Bringhurst) and three dots elsewhere.
+However, the Bringhurst summary leaves out other common conventions.
+For instance, pages 292-296 of my copy of Chicago Manual of Style starts by giving two main conventions for the form of ellipses: (1) always only three dots, or (2) four dots at the end of sentences (or three dots and another punctuation mark, as described by Bringhurst) and three dots elsewhere.
 The latter is the manual's preferred convention.
 Ellipses in block quotes also provide additional circumstances beyond those mentioned in Bringhurst's sketch.

-The are a number of useful on-line discussions of the use of ellipses, for example,

-- in the Wikipedia: http://en.wikipedia.org/wiki/Ellipsis - in Doc Scribe's Guide to research styles, where you can lookup the approaches recommended in five well known style guides (AMA, APA, ASA, Chicago, and MLA): http://www.docstyles.com/
+The are a number of useful on-line discussions of the use of ellipses, for example, in the Wikipedia and in Doc Scribe's Guide to research styles, where you can look up the approaches recommended in five well-known style guides (AMA, APA, ASA, Chicago, and MLA).

-1.3 Standard tools versus hand crafting
+2.3 Standard tools versus hand crafting

-It seems to me that just using \dots or \ldots in LaTeX is often not enough to address some of the potential needs mentioned in the previous sections.
+It seems to me that merely using \dots or \ldots in LATEX is often not enough to address some of the potential needs mentioned in the previous sections.
+(See also section 2.5.)

-Also, naive use of \dots apparently has a problem that Peter Heslin's ellipsis style (http://www.ctan.org/tex-archive/macros/latex/contrib/ellipsis/) works on fixing.
+Also, naive use of \dots apparently has a problem that Peter Heslin's ellipsis style works on fixing.
 As Heslin says,

-There is a problem in the way IATEX handles ellipses: it always puts a tiny bit more space after \dots in text mode than before it, which often results in the ellipsis being off-center when set between two other things.
+There is a problem in the way LATEX handles ellipses: it always puts a tiny bit more space after \dots in text mode than before it, which often results in the ellipsis being off-center when set between two other things.

-It is worth reading the documentation of Heslin's package,8 which also describes some of the issues relating to using ellipses.
+It is worth reading the documentation of Heslin's package, which also describes some of the issues relating to using ellipses.
 The package also allows one to specify the Chicago or MLA style and to specify the spacing between dots (e.g., in terms of an em) in an ellipsis.

-Another package is lips.sty (http://www.tex.ac.uk/ctan/macros/latex/contrib/frankenstein/lips.sty), which Heslin suggests one use if one wants the full Chicago style.
+Another package is lips.sty, which Heslin suggests using if one wants the full Chicago style.